Ho Bloody Ho: In Defense of Christmas Music

 “Oh God, you’re one of those.”

 I have to point out a special one – imagery is an important factor in Christmas music and many successfully capture this, but few do so as authentically as White Christmas.
-Taken from my favourite Christmas film, Holiday Inn, it’s a song that everyone’s fond of, no matter how overplayed every other one is.
-It’s in many ways the ultimate Christmas song; warm, sophisticated, simple, beautifully crafted and reminiscent of a Christmas before Slade and Mariah Carey – a glorious image for most, I’m sure.
+It’s the one that even the I-do-my-shopping-on-Christmas-Eve Grinches are fond of.
+It’s the ultimate Christmas song; warm, sophisticated, simple, beautifully crafted and reminiscent of a Christmas before Slade and Mariah Carey – a glorious image for most, I’m sure.

-There are so many things to love about Christmas music; the excitement and happiness they conjure if not from the lyrics, then from the richness and warmth it wraps you in.
-Images of blazing log fires, blankets, mulled wine, cosy evenings and the smell of the Christmas tree as the light glints off the decorations all come to mind as Christmas music begins to infiltrate daily life.
-As well as this, they’re just good, happy, well written songs.
+There are so many things to love about Christmas music; the excitement they conjure from the off and the richness and warmth they wrap you in.
+Images of blazing log fires, blankets, mulled wine, cosy evenings and the smell of the Christmas tree as the light glints off the decorations all come to mind as the music begins to infiltrate daily life.
+As well as this, they’re (mostly) really well-written songs.
 Christmas music is, in a way, very inspirational as a songwriting tool.
-Layered with interesting and often complex instrumentation, along with an onslaught of melodic genius, a good, well written Christmas song can be timeless.
+Layered with interesting and often complex instrumentation, along with an onslaught of melodic genius, a good Christmas song is timeless.
 Christmas is such an extravagant occasion, so why not make the music to match?
 It’s the one time of year where we’re allowed to embrace bells and brass bands left right and centre.
 So to all those who have pooh-poohed my choice of listening to Christmas music before it’s socially acceptable to do so, I say the following: bah humbug, you miserable git.